relationbuilder/ml-classifier-gesture-recognition-feb5/design-notes.md

 and sort does not work.

-What we do is take the absolute minimum and absolute maximum values to divide each value between 1,000 buckets where we keep a count of the values in that bucket.
+What we do is take the absolute minimum and absolute maximum values to divide each value read for a each feature evently between 1,000 buckets.
+We keep a separate set of counts called a distribution matrix for each feature.

-That way we can scan from the Bottom until we accumulate enough records to represent 1.5% of the data and then scan from the max value down.
-Once we find this it becomes a matter of simple math to re-compute the effective minimum and effective maximum value and use those to compute the bucket sizes.
+We can scan from the Bottom of the distribution matrix accumulating counts until we have enough records to represent 1.5% of the data and then scan from the max value down.

+Once we find the distribution buckets with the outlier values eliminatedit becomes a matter of simple math to compute new effective minimum and effective maximum values.
+We use the new effictie min/max values to compute new quana bucket sizes.
 The actual buckets are based on a sparse matrix so the extreme values get large bucket Id but that is actually desired.

 The system defaults to setting the effective range by removing the